 This math game can be played in small groups at school or in a home environment.

-Setting up the Polar Bear Math Game
+Polar Bear Math Game

 Materials Needed for the Polar Bear Math Game

 You could use materials other than felt, but make sure to use something that is textured and will not slip when kids jump.
 We have found that paper does not work as the children can slip and fall.

 - White and black felt pieces

 Directions to Make the Polar Bear Math Game

 - Cut icebergs out of white felt.